Home Compare CMI vs NDX1.DE

 Cummins vs Nordex: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Cummins carrying a narrow edge on growth.
+Cummins leads structurally, with profitability as the clearest single gap between the two profiles.
 Nordex SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON